Some Examples of Family Floer Mirrors: Family Floer Mirror of

-Indeed, one can see this via the identification $\check{X}$ with in the subset of the analyticiation of del Pezzo surface of degree 5.
-We will see in the next section (Section \ref{comparison A_2}) that this is the cluster variety of type $A_2$.
+One can also see this from the identification $\check{X}$ with the subset of the analytification of del Pezzo surface of degree 5, which is the cluster variety of type $A_2$ (see Section \ref{comparison A_2}).
 Recall that the Gross-Hacking-Keel mirror is determined by the algebraic equations \eqref{theta function dp5} from the theta functions \cite{GHK}*{Equation (3.2)},

 Comparing with \eqref{eq:rank2eq} (and later \eqref{theta function dp5}), we see that the family Floer mirror $\check{X}$ corresponds to the fibre with